Concept2 Model E

 Even though Concept2 products are built to last, you still have to put a bit of effort to make sure your Model E works flawlessly throughout the years.

-One thing you can do is to wipe the rails every day with a piece of soft cloth or a non-abrasive scouring pad to keep it dust-free.
-Every now and then you can use a soap and water or any glass cleaner to keep it shiny as well, but do not bleach or acid if you don’t want to completely ruin the rower’s metal frame.
+One thing you can do is to wipe the monorail every day with a piece of soft cloth or a non-abrasive scouring pad to keep it dust-free.
+Every now and then you can use soap and water or any glass cleaner to keep it shiny as well, but be very careful against using bleach or acid if you don’t want to completely ruin the rower’s metal frame.

 You’ll also need to inspect the nuts and bolts every now and then, as they may have loosened over time.
 This is natural and a few screws here and there will really go loose as you give the rowing machine a good beating.

 Lastly, check for dust gathering on the blades of the flywheel.
 A dusty flywheel affects how much air passes through it and how fast it goes.
 If you suddenly feel that the same resistance level you’ve always worked out in is no longer as intense as it used to be, it’s most likely because dust has accumulated on the flywheel.
 Give your Concept2 a good vacuuming every several months to keep dust away.